 Civil defence has always stressed the importance of individual and community self-reliance.
-Persuading people to prepare for an emergency can be difficult: many apparently prefer not to think about something that ‘might never happen’.
+Persuading people to prepare for an emergency can be difficult – many apparently prefer not to think about something that may never happen.
 When disasters happen elsewhere, however, people are often shocked into making preparations, such as filling water bottles and assembling emergency items at home and work, and making a plan of action with family members.

-Details on how to prepare for and behave in an emergency are given in the back of the yellow-pages telephone book, on the national and regional civil-defence websites, and in regular newspaper and television advertisements.
-Many Civil Defence Emergency Management (CDEM) regions have a texting (SMS) alert system for disasters to which people can subscribe, and the Civil Defence website provides RSS and Twitter feeds.
+Details on how to prepare for and behave in an emergency are given on the national and regional civil-defence websites, and in regular newspaper and television advertisements.
+Many Civil Defence Emergency Management (CDEM) regions have a text alert system for disasters, and the Civil Defence website provides Facebook and Twitter feeds.

-Community civil-defence centres are an important part of the civil-defence system, as they may be the first places that people will go if they have to evacuate their homes.
-They are based at schools, community centres and marae, and are run by volunteers.
-These can be people with specialised skills, such as nurses and builders, or general volunteers who help with tasks including communications and welfare.
+Community civil-defence centres are an important part of the civil-defence system, as they may be the first places that people go to if they have to evacuate their homes.
+Based at schools, community centres and marae, these are run by volunteers, who can be people with specialised skills, such as nurses and builders, or general volunteers who help with tasks such as communications and welfare.

-In cities, Urban Search and Rescue (USAR), which locates and rescues people trapped in collapsed buildings or landslides, also relies on volunteers.
+Urban Search and Rescue, which locates and rescues people trapped in collapsed buildings or landslides, also relies on volunteers.

 Volunteers receive regular training from their regional CDEM organisation.
-The ministry’s programme and website for primary and secondary students, ‘What’s the Plan Stan?’, supports the teaching of disaster awareness and survival skills in schools.
-Advanced training for civil-defence professionals is offered at public tertiary-education institutions, and qualifications range from entry-level certificates through to advanced postgraduate degrees.
+The ministry’s programme and website for primary and secondary students, ‘What’s the Plan Stan?’, supported the teaching of disaster awareness and survival skills in schools.
+Advanced training for civil-defence professionals is offered at tertiary-education institutions, with qualifications ranging from entry-level certificates to postgraduate degrees.